kealanparr/old-next-js-developer-forge/content/pages/about.md

 - [DeveloperForge](developer-forge.com) is updated by me, a Next.JS Static Site
 - I made a [website](https://einsteins-riddle.com/) to solve [Einsteins Riddle ](https://www.freecodecamp.org/news/einsteins-riddle/)
 - As part of an interview process, I made a [candidate-checker](https://mysterious-hollows-01965.herokuapp.com/) in go.
 Try typing "kealan parr" into the box!
 Or try "joe bloggs" as another example.
-- I maintain a personal fork of a commonly used Chrome bookmark that helps me know what I'm working on next (the fork is only minor CSS changes) and load into the browser

 I love to keep upto date with the software field in general, and am a member of [ACM](https://www.acm.org/) and the [Unicode Consortium](https://unicode.org/consortium/consort.html)